IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo

 ## Near
-* Schedule processing if there is a scan process in progress
+* Re-Schedule processing if there is a scan process in progress
 * RF Instance Details
 * Remove direct use for DbContext
 * Same DLL in two services